AnnaNasibyan/final-project/README.md

 **In-class project presentation** (20 points), due 12/6 or 12/20:

 Present your research project to our class in 5mins + 2 minutes of questions.
 Walk us through your research question, methods, results, and conclusions.
-You can present directly from your GitHub repo or create slides.
+If you plan to present from slides, please use Google slides and email me the link to your presentation by 7pm ET on Tuesday (12/5 or 12/19) .